dinosore0/dinosore0/template.md

 Today's insight:
   ###Brief tip or insight###
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
+[How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences ###Experienced days###

 ### 🧮 Programming languages